njung03/codegen-project/README.md

 ### Accessing the API Documentation

+The live api is on: http://127.0.0.1:8000

 You can access the API documentation by navigating to the `/docs` endpoint in your web browser after starting the application.
-This documentation provides detailed information about the available endpoints and how to interact with them.
-If you're using vscode
+This documentation provides detailed information about the available endpoints, which in this project is "generate-diff", and how to interact with them.
+If you're running it locally on vscode
 Thunder Client is an option.

 Example input: {